 GRE not required

-The Energy Systems Engineering program is also offered online through the Distance Learning Network (DLN).
+The Energy Systems Engineering program is also offered online through CECS Online.
 The online courses utilize video streaming of the lectures given on campus.
 The online students have the opportunity to interact with the instructors and with fellow students (both on campus as well as online) through CANVAS.
 The class lectures, notes, and discussions are posted on CANVAS for online students' access.

 The candidate must complete at least 30 semester hours of graduate work approved by the program advisor/graduate advisory committee with a grade point average of at least a B (3 points on a 4-point scale) covering all courses elected.
 These 30 credit hours must include three required core courses and seven elective courses.
 Students cannot have more than one B- in the program and must maintain a B average to remain in good academic standing.
 A grade of B- in more than one course will not count for graduate credit.
 Any grade below B- is not acceptable.